barryblueice/ESP32-Haptic-Precision-TouchPad/README.md

  - Supported feedback adjustment.
  - Supported USB/BLE/2.4G connection.

-Also include a HP fingerprint module, in order to support fingerprint for Windows Hello.
+Also include a Dell Goodix fingerprint module, in order to support fingerprint for Windows Hello.

 > [!IMPORTANT]
 > This project is basically an expanded and strengthened version of an existing project [ESP32 Precision TouchPad](https://github.com/barryblueice/ESP32-Precision-TouchPad).<br>